kubeflow/testing/README.md

        * **app_dir**: Is the path to the ksonnet directory within the repository.
 This should be of the form `${GITHUB_ORG}/${GITHUB_REPO_NAME}/${PATH_WITHIN_REPO_TO_KS_APP}`
        * **component**: This is the name of the ksonnet component to use for the Argo workflow
        * **name**: This is the base name to use for the submitted Argo workflow.

-A unique suffix is added to give each run a unique name.
+         * The test infrastructure appends a suffix of 22 characters (see [here](https://github.com/kubeflow/testing/blob/master/py/kubeflow/testing/run_e2e_workflow.py#L196))

+         * The result is passed to your ksonnet component via the name parameter

+         * Your ksonnet component should truncate the name if necessary to satisfy K8s naming constraints.

+           * e.g. Argo workflow names should be less than 63 characters because they are used as pod labels

        * **job_types**: This is an array specifying for which types of [prow jobs](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md) this workflow should be triggered on.